07 Apr Be Home

 Be at home in your senses.
 Be aware of sounds coming and going, known without effort.
 Pick a touch or taste, and allow yourself for some seconds to be at home in it.

-Be at home in actions.
+Be at home in action.
 In the simple reaching for a cup, be present in it.
-Keep noticing the workingness of an action, that it is being successful and thus safe to give yourself wholly over to it.
+Keep noticing the workings of action, that it is being successful and thus safe to give yourself wholly over to it.

 Be at home here, wherever you are.
 Take some seconds to become familiar with it.
 Let go into truly being in this setting, this location.

-Be at home in this moment, right now.
+Be at home at this moment, right now.
 Be present with whatever is happening.
 Let there be a sense of arriving.
 Again and again.

 Be at home in life, being the ripe fruit of three and a half billion years of evolution, cousin to every other living thing – even sharing about a fifth of our DNA with that of a banana!

 Be at home in this universe.
-We are here in this Milky Way galaxy distinct from several hundred billion other ones, now about 13.7 billion years after the universe began, built from stardust, cousin as well to every physical thing, awash in the sea of quantum foam that is our common nature.
+We are here in this Milky Way galaxy distinct from several hundred billion other ones, now nearly 14 billion years after the universe began, built from stardust, cousin as well to every physical thing, awash in the sea of quantum foam that is our common nature.

 If it is meaningful for you, be at home in your personal sense of Whatever may transcend the material universe.
-Perhaps an intuition of that which is unconditioned always just prior to conditioned phenomena, or a perception of a kind of light shining through the stained glass of our lives, or a knowing of a presence you call God or by no name at all.
+Perhaps an intuition of that which is unconditioned always just prior to conditioned phenomena, a perception of a kind of light shining through the stained glass of our lives, a knowing of a presence, a love, a consciousness beyond our own.

 For most of our time on this planet, people usually spent their lives within a few hundred miles of where they were born, doing much the same thing each day with the same people in their band or village, embedded in a culture that changed little from century to century.
 These external factors provided a stable sense of home – but they are largely tattered, even shattered today.
 Be confident and happy that your growing internal sense of home is your anchor and refuge amidst the jostling currents in the stream of economic and social changes we live in these days.